Aymccar/ardupilot/README.md

 Our autopilot software is capable of controlling almost any vehicle system imaginable, from conventional airplanes, quad planes, multi-rotors, and helicopters to rovers, boats, balance bots, and even submarines.
 It is continually being expanded to provide support for new emerging vehicle types.

+## Fork
+This fork is made to support a custom implementation of ROS.
+The objectif is to publish exactly what ardupilot is doing on ROS topics by defining custom librairies (motors, light, ...).

 ## The ArduPilot project is made up of: ##

 - ArduCopter: [code](https://github.com/ArduPilot/ardupilot/tree/master/ArduCopter), [wiki](https://ardupilot.org/copter/index.html)